-The goal of the test-beam was to validate the mechanical design of the $1 \times 1 \text{ m}^2$ prototype, to measure its response to MIPs and to test its principal functionalities.
-The test set-up consists of the large prototype and a telescope of small Micromegas chambers and 3 scintillating paddles of $6 \times 16 \text{ cm}^2$ read out by photomultiplier tubes (PMT) (see [14] for a detailed description of the telescope).
-This setup-up was installed at the CERN SPS facility in the beam line H4 and exposed to 150 GeV/c muons and pions.
-The position of all Micromegas chambers are such that the beam trajectory is perpendicular to their pad plane.
-During the pion runs, a 20 cm long block of iron ($10 \times 10 \text{ cm}^2$ cross-section) was placed between the telescope and the prototype to study its behaviour in hadron showers.
-The trigger was generated by the time coincidence of the 3 PMT signals and delayed by $1.5 \,\mu$ s before reaching the detectors in order to accommodate for the peaking time of the $1 \times 1 \text{ m}^2$ prototype electronics.
+The goal of the test-beam was to validate the mechanical design of the $1 \times 1 \text{ m}^2$ prototype, to mea-265 sure its response to MIPs and to test its principal functionalities.
+The test set-up consists of the large 266 prototype and a telescope of small Micromegas chambers and 3 scintillating paddles of 6×16 cm2 267 read out by photomultiplier tubes (PMT) (see [17] for a detailed description of the telescope).
+This 268 setup-up was installed at the CERN SPS facility in the beam line H4 and exposed to 150 GeV/c 269 muons and pions.
+The position of all Micromegas chambers are such that the beam trajectory is 270 perpendicular to their pad plane.
+During the pion runs, a 20 cm long block of iron $(10 \times 10 \text{ cm}^2)$ 271 cross-section) was placed between the telescope and the prototype to study its behaviour in hadron 272 showers.
+The trigger was generated by the time coincidence of the 3 PMT signals and delayed by 273 1.5 μ s before reaching the detectors in order to accommodate for the peaking time of the 1 \times 1 m2 274 prototype electronics.
+To account for the dead time of the telescope and prototype, a gate signal 275 enters the coincidence such that any PMT signal generating during the readout of the detectors will 276 be vetoed.
+The dead time of the whole set-up is dominated by the telescope and is ~ 10 ms. 277

-4.1 Noise conditions in triggered operation
+278 4.1 Noise conditions in triggered operation